Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 We should be able to interpret our ``heavy strands'' as taking the factorization homology with marked points as discussed in \cite[\S 5.1]{ben-zviQuantumCharacter2018}, considering the case with a single heavy upright as a braided module category over $\Spid{N}$, which we then put on each marked point.

 The only case that will be important for us is when the surface is $\R^2$ or $S^2$.
-In the former case, we obtain the subcategory of $\SpidM{N}$ where we fix $k$ heavy uprights with labels in $m_i^{\epsilon_i}+\Z$ for fixed $m_i\in M, \epsilon_i\in \{+,-\}$ and then add in arbitrary light uprights; in the latter case, we obtain a quotient of this ring where we quotient by specializing the central elements of the universal enveloping algebra to the scalars given by the ``charge at $\infty$'' in \cite[\S 3.1]{gaiottoDbranesPlanar2025}. \end{remark} It is straightforward to give a basis of the morphism spaces in this category, based on the PBW theorem.
-First, recall that we can give the quantum group $U_q(\mathfrak{gl}_n;\Bbbk)$ a grading by the group $\Z^n$, where the homogeneous component for $(w_1,\dots, w_n)\in \Z^n$ is the set of elements of this weight under the adjoint action of the Cartan---let
+In the former case, we obtain the subcategory of $\SpidM{N}$ where we fix $k$ heavy uprights with labels in $m_i^{\epsilon_i}+\Z$ for fixed $m_i\in M, \epsilon_i\in \{+,-\}$ and then add in arbitrary light uprights; in the latter case, we obtain a quotient of this category by specializing the central elements of the universal enveloping algebra to the scalars given by the ``charge at $\infty$'' in \cite[\S 3.1]{gaiottoDbranesPlanar2026}. \end{remark}